-Mysuru, January 3, 2018: “Money has become top priority for all of us today.
-It is most uncivilized but deep rooted in our hearts and souls.
+Mysuru, January 3, 2018: “Money has become a top priority for all of us today.
+It is most uncivilised but deep-rooted in our hearts and souls.
 But in future only people with knowledge will get respect and wealth.
-If you go behind money you won’t get a good future.
+If you go behind money, you won’t get a good future.
 Hence, students should understand that knowledge is more important than money,” opined famous orator and standup comedian Prof. M. Krishnegowda.

 He was speaking at the valedictory of the Cultural and Sports programme for the year 2017-18 held at the JSS PU College, in Ooty road, Mysuru, on January 3, 2018.

-Today, it has become a big challenge for the lecturers in explaining the students that whatever they are learning at college is directly related toi their lives.
-Today education has become more exam oriented and examinations have become useless.
+Today, it has become a big challenge for the lecturers in explaining to the students that whatever they are learning at college is directly related to their lives.
+Today education has become more exam oriented, and examinations have become useless.
 To build a good society a new system, that is better than examinations should take shape from the same society,” he opined.

-Further he said, “Like food, knowledge is essential for us to live.
-Karnataka is the first State which has many educational institutions with religious base, which are involved in imparting value based education,” he observed.
+Further, he said, “Like food, knowledge is essential for us to live.
+Karnataka is the first State which has many educational institutions with the religious base, which are involved in imparting value based education,” he observed.

-Kannada lecturer T. Gurupadaswamy, who is working continuously from the last three years without taking any type of leaves and lecturer Dr. Komala, who has been awarded PhD from Mysore University were felicitated on this occasion.
+Kannada lecturer T. Gurupadaswamy, who is working continuously from the last three years without taking any leaves and lecturer Dr Komala, who has been awarded PhD from Mysore University were felicitated on this occasion.

-National level sports person Kum.
-Shahejahani distributed prizes to the winners of several sports events and cultural competitions.
+National level sportsperson Kum.
+Shahjahan distributed prizes to the winners of several sports events and cultural competitions.